erica-batra/erica-batra/README.md

 **Detection matters as much as prevention.** You're not going to stop every attack.
 Know when something's happening and have a response plan.

 **Automation is your friend.** Manual security processes don't scale.
 They get skipped when people are busy.
 Automate or accept that it won't happen consistently.

+## If You Only Read One Section

+I build things to understand them.
+That includes tools, scenarios, and docs.
+If something feels too clean or too perfect, it's probably not real.
+I try to keep the work honest.
+That means small mistakes, awkward edges, and lessons learned the hard way.

 ## Get in Touch